Self Management Tips

 • Conflict does not resolve itself.
 The only way to fix a problem is to address it.
 So you’re doing your people kindness by bringing up issues early on and allowing them to fix things before their behaviors become habits.

 • Reframe the issue.
 Conflict often feels like you vs. another person, but it should be the two of you vs. the problem.
-Your direct report is your ally, and both of you are vested in solving whatever problem has arisen.
+Your direct report is your ally, and both of you are vested in solving whatever issue has arisen.
 Please don’t make it personal; hopefully, they won’t take it personally.

 • Be respectful.
 How you confront someone will go a long way toward achieving an optimal outcome.
 Deliver negative feedback gently and be ready to understand their point of view.